Discover Your Audience's Social Media Preferences

 One easy way is use sharing statistics to guide you.
 Here’s how:

 1. Select several blogs in your industry or in the topics you cover in your mastermind group.
-For instance, several members of Synergy are looking for project managers as members for their groups.
+For instance, several members of my Leap Year mastermind group are looking for project managers as members for their groups.
 So I googled “project management blogs” and found several Top 10 Blog lists.
 Look for the most popular blogs and blog posts, as they’re more likely to be shared via social media.

 2. Explore each blog, looking for one thing: do they use sharing buttons on each blog post which allows readers to share the article to social media sites?